soonick/soonick.github.io/_drafts/2022-09-07-kubernetes-java-client.md

 ## Installation

-The official installation instructions can be found here: https://github.com/kubernetes-client/java/wiki/1.-Installation
+We can find the up-to-date instructions at the [official installation documentation](https://github.com/kubernetes-client/java/wiki/1.-Installation).

-For Bazel, we need to have the maven repository configured in the namespace and the `client-java` artifact:
+For Bazel, we need to have the maven repository configured in the workspace and the `client-java` artifact:

 <!--more-->